 Galaxy S6 vs Galaxy S7 comparison: design

-The Galaxy S6 polarized many Samsung fans with its fresh design.
+Back in the day, the Galaxy S6 polarized many Samsung fans with its fresh design.
 Its stylish glass and metal construction was clearly more attractive than the Galaxy S5, but it came at a price: a microSD card and removable battery.

 It was a double-edged sword.
 Aesthetically, the S6 design was a step in the right direction, but some of the Galaxy series' biggest fans were unnerved by the removal of these key features.